 The Expanding Scope of AI Safety

 AI safety is a broad field dedicated to preventing accidents, misuse, and other harmful outcomes from artificial intelligence systems.
 The primary goal is to design, develop, and deploy AI that behaves predictably and aligns with human values and legal standards.
-This field is not just about preventing catastrophic or existential risks from future superintelligent AI, but also about addressing present-day challenges like bias, misinformation, and the weaponization of AI.
+This field is not just about preventing catastrophic or existential risks from future general AI or superintelligence, but also about addressing present-day challenges like bias, misinformation, and the weaponization of AI.
 As society becomes more reliant on AI, ensuring these systems are safe, controllable, and beneficial is a critical priority for businesses and governments worldwide.

-The core of AI safety revolves around the AI alignment problem: the challenge of encoding complex human values and goals into AI models to ensure they act as intended.
+The core of AI safety revolves around the human alignment problem: the challenge of encoding complex human values and goals into AI models to ensure they act as intended.
 A misaligned AI, even if technically brilliant, could pursue its objectives in ways that have unintended and detrimental consequences for human welfare.
-This makes alignment a central focus of AI safety research.
+Researchers often explore concepts like coherent extrapolated volition to better understand how an AI might safely interpret what humanity truly wants, rather than just what it literally asks for.

 Pillars of Trustworthy AI